Gender-equality paradox

 The most prominent use of the term is in relation to the disputed claim that increased gender differences in participation in STEM careers arise in countries that have more gender equality, based on a study in Psychological Science by Gijsbert Stoet and David C. Geary, which received substantial coverage in non-academic media outlets.
 However, separate Harvard researchers were unable to recreate the data reported in the study, and in December 2019, a correction was issued to the original paper.
 The correction outlined that the authors had created a previously undisclosed and unvalidated method to measure "propensity" of women and men to attain a higher degree in STEM, as opposed to the originally claimed measurement of "women's share of STEM degrees".
 However, even incorporating the newly disclosed method, the investigating researchers could not recreate all the results presented.
 A follow-up paper in Psychological Science by the researchers who discovered the discrepancy found conceptual and empirical problems with the gender-equality paradox in STEM hypothesis.
 Another 2020 study did find evidence of the paradox in the pursuit of mathematical studies; however, they found that "the stereotype associating math to men is stronger in more egalitarian and developed countries" and could "entirely explain the gender-equality paradox".
+Nonetheless, two reports from the United Nations detected the gender-equality paradox in their studies on women and STEM.